 This legendary U.K. drummer is best known for his work in Cream.
 However, Ginger Baker is much more than that.
-Originally a jazz drummer, he set some new standards in popular music and ranks as one of the most important drummers of his time in genres like rock, metal, etc
+Originally a jazz drummer, he set new standards for popular music and ranks as one of the most important drummers of his time.

 Baker started to play drums relatively late, at the age of 15.
-Still, hit creativity and unique playing style made him one of the most distinctive drummers of the ‘60s.
-Long drum solos, use of a double bass pedal and implementation of African rhythms into popular music are some of the first things that come to mind when we are talking about Baker’s legacy.
+Still, his creativity and unique playing style made him one of the most distinctive drummers of the ‘60s.
+Long drum solos, the use of a double bass pedal, and the implementation of African rhythms into popular music are some of the first things that come to mind when we are talking about Baker’s legacy.

 Bands and Projects

 As already mentioned, Baker started playing relatively late, at the age of 15.
-However, the learning process didn’t take too much time so just a couple of years later, he started to play in local bands.
+However, the learning process didn’t take too much time and he started to play in local bands just a couple of years later.
 A hard-working nature played a big factor in this, but another important thing to mention is that Baker’s teacher was Phil Seamen, one of the best jazz drummers at the time.

 The next stop was Blind Faith, another supergroup.
 Once again, Ginger played with Clapton, while the other members were Ric Grech on bass and Steve Winwood on keyboards and vocals.
 The band released just one album and broke up soon after.

 After two rock projects, he decided to come back to his roots and formed a jazz/fusion group, which included many big names of the time, including Phil Seamen, Graham Bond, Remi Kabaka, etc. Once again, Ginger’s group didn’t last for too long, just a couple of years.
 It was time for another project.